 Locks generally have 5/8″ – 3/4″ three-strand nylon lines hanging from the walls which vessel operators must hold to stabilize their vessels in the locks.
 The lines are placed at intervals along the lock walls that accommodate vessels of all size.
 These lines are often covered with marine slime, and line handlers will want to wear gloves.
 Locks E-32 (Pittsford) and E-33 (Rochester) have both fixed cables and 3-strand lines.
 The lock combings on these locks are low enough that it may be difficult for boats with high freeboard to reach the cables when the lock is filled with water.
 The locks on the NYS Canal System do not have floating bollards.

-Locks fill and drain by gravity via culverts located along the center of the lock floor.
+Most canal systems locks fill and drain by gravity via culverts located along the center of the lock floor.
 When filling, boats will tend to get pressed against the walls.
 When emptying, boats will tend to drift away from the wall.
 Line control is extremely important, and does require some agility and physical strength.
 Lock walls are covered with marine slime, and are unpleasant to touch.
 Many boaters carry push poles to use in fending boats off lock walls to ease/release the tension in fender attachment lines.
 Fenders can get hung up in divots in the wall, as well as fixed bollard recesses.
 We use the handle of a boat hook for that task.

 It is generally OK to choose which side of locks to tie up, but as in all things, follow the lockmaster’s directions.
-At Lock E-17 (Little Falls), for example, boats must tie to the south wall, because the water races that fill and empty the lock are located along the north side wall of the chamber.
+At Lock E-17 (Little Falls), for example, boats must tie to the south wall, because the culvert and water channels that fill and empty the lock are located along the north side wall of the chamber.
 The downstream gate of Lock E17 is extremely unusual, and for those with mechanical engineering interests, will be an item to photograph.

 Measured from their normal low water level, lock chambers range in elevation height from about 8′ up to over 40′.
 Controlling a boat at the bottom of a high elevation lock can be a challenge.
 For best advantage, decks should be clear so that line handlers can move unobstructed to the side of the boat away from the wall when the boat is at the bottom of chambers with greater elevation.
 (Taking of “selfie” is optional.)
 When water levels in the Erie system are at normal pool levels, the combings of locks E-13 (Yosts), E-14 (Canajoharie) and E-15 (Fort Plain) are less than 12″ above the full lock’s water level, so fenders must be set both high (to keep the boat off the walls) and low (to keep the hull or boats with high freeboard from contacting the combings when the lock is full).